-In a completed open-label Phase 1 clinical trial conducted at UCSF, VY-AADC01 delivered directly to the putamen of Parkinson's disease patients was welltolerated and pharmacologic activity was observed.
+In a completed open-label Phase 1 clinical trial conducted at UCSF, VY-AADC01 was delivered directly to the putamen of Parkinson's disease patients.
+The primary endpoints of this trial were safety and tolerability of VY-AADC01.
+These endpoints were met as VY-AADC01 was well-tolerated and no treatment related SAEs were reported.
+Furthermore, pharmacologic activity of VY-AADC01 was observed.
 This trial was completed prior to our involvement in the program, but used a clinical candidate that is currently being used in the ongoing Phase 1b clinical trial.
 We believe that this clinical candidate will be found to be substantially similar to VY-AADC01.
 We are currently evaluating whether to use the same vector construct used in the Phase 1 clinical trial and ongoing Phase 1b clinical trial, or to use a slightly modified vector construct.

 The Phase 1 clinical trial was conducted in a total of 10 patients with advanced Parkinson's disease.
-Two doses of VY-AADC01 were tested, $9 \times 10^{10}$ vector genomes, or vg, and $3 \times 10^{11}$ vg, with five patients per dose cohort.
+Two doses of VY-AADC01 were tested, 9×10^{10} vector genomes, or vg, and 3×10^{11} vg, with five patients per dose cohort.
 The infusion volume was 100μl per putamen, or 200μl per patient.
 Patients in both cohorts treated with VY-AADC01 showed modest improvements in motor fluctuations.
-At six months following treatment, off time was observed to be reduced by an average of approximately three hours and a corresponding increase in on time without dyskinesias was also observed.
-In addition, at six months following treatment, an approximately 30% improvement in on- and off-time measures using the Total Unified Parkinson's Disease Rating Scale, or UPDRS, was observed, as shown in the table below:
+At six months following treatment, off-time was observed to be reduced by an average of approximately three hours and a corresponding increase in on-time without dyskinesias was also observed.
+In addition, at six months following treatment, an approximately 30% improvement in on-and off-time measures using the Total Unified Parkinson's Disease Rating Scale, or UPDRS, a widely used rating scale that evaluates cognitive, functional, and motor deficits, as well as medication-related complications, was observed, as shown in the table below.